SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

         All three are analogous to the result overviews above

-* The `explored_parameters` overview about your parameters explored in the single runs
+* The `explored_parameters` overview about your parameters explored in the single runs.

 * In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.
+  Per default these tables are switched off, to enable it pass `large_overview_tables=True` to your environment.

 However, if you have many *runs* and *results* and *derived_parameters*, I would advice you to switch of the result, derived parameter